Shivansh-Thakur/criminal-detection-and-recognition-on-cctv-data/README.md

 3. Automation for routine identification.

 Date Set used in the Project:

 Currently, we have created our dataset by ourselves so that we can test our platform, later we wish to take a dataset from a cyber-cell so as to practically implement our project and solve this real-world problem.
 The data-set will consist of footage from cameras installed in the society (town).
 Our footage are pixelated due to the use of low resolution cameras.

+Results :

-Based on experiments, these models are over performing models: FaceNet, VGG-Face, ArcFace and Dlib.
+Based on experiments, these models are over performing models:
+FaceNet, VGG-Face, ArcFace and Dlib.
 Following are the accuracies of these models on other datasets [Dataset used are: Labeled Faces in the Wild (LFW) and YouTube Faces in the Wild (YTF)] which are declared by its creators.
 This is the concept of transfer learning, in which an already existing model is used for a new application.